digital-mark-cyber/digital-mark-cyber/README.md

-I am a passionate, meticulous cybersecurity specialist committed to defending networks, systems, and data against the constantly changing cyber threats.
-I can transform complex problems into safe solutions and have a solid background in risk management, secure coding techniques, and vulnerability assessment.
+I am an enthusiastic and detail-oriented cybersecurity specialist deeply committed to safeguarding networks, systems, and data against the ever-changing landscape of cyber threats.
+I can convert intricate challenges into robust and secure solutions, drawing from substantial expertise in risk management, secure coding techniques, and vulnerability assessment.

 ## Objective